curl/everything-curl/libcurl-drive-multi-socket.md

 ### How to start everything

-When you've added one or more easy handles to the multi handle, you've set the socket and timer callbacks in the multi handle you're ready to start the transfer.
+When you've added one or more easy handles to the multi handle and set the socket and timer callbacks in the multi handle, you're ready to start the transfer.

-To kick it all off, you tell libcurl it timed out (because all easy handles start out with a very very short timeout), and that will make libcurl call the callbacks to set things up and from then on you can can just let your event system drive:
+To kick it all off, you tell libcurl it timed out (because all easy handles start out with a very, very short timeout) which will make libcurl call the callbacks to set things up and from then on you can can just let your event system drive: